 The Dakota used the bluish-green earth along the river as a pigment.
 An early fur trader named Pierre Charles LeSueur found what he believed to be a vein of copper ore near the mouth of the Blue Earth River.
 LeSueur took a sample of the "copper" to Paris, and secured a royal commission to mine the ore.
 He returned in 1700 and diligently worked the mine, until it was discovered that the blue earth was, in fact, only...blue earth.
 Nonetheless, Le Sueur's voyage into Blue Earth established French control of the area until 1803, when the Louisiana Purchase transferred the area to the United States.

 The Blue Earth county area, however, was still officially Indian Territory until ratification of the Treaties of Traverse des Sioux and Mendota.
-This was the beginning of a permanent Euro-American settlement.
-In March of 1853, the county of Blue Earth was created, but tensions between Indians and settlers remained, resulting in the Dakota War of 1862.
-By the end, 303 Indian prisoners were condemned to death.
-President Lincoln commuted sentences for all but 38.
+This was the beginning of a permanent presence of Euro-Americans in the area.
+In March of 1853 the county of Blue Earth was created.
+Rising tensions in the area boiled over in 1862 with the outbreak of the U.S.-Dakota War.
+Learn more from the Minnesota Historical Society.

 The city of Mankato takes its name from Makata Osa Watapa, the Dakota name for the river.